kbaggen/Cheapfathers-Bubble-Logger/README.md

 (other pictures of brews in the end)

 ### Project outcome
 Hence, the goal is to have a temperature logger/controller, one tiny device to take care of measurement of fermentation rate, e.g. showing Acivity as CO2 "Sound-bubbles pr Minute" (SBM) and a same time control the temperature at one setpoint!
+Secondly, to give an indicative SG estrimate with a offset of +/- 4 SG units.
 The idea is to get one device instead of having both a temperature controller and fermentation-rate logger at a very low price, e.g. 10$ or EUR!
 Secondly, the idea is also to remove a lot of soldering (e.g. Ispindel) and to get away from placing anything in the tank (e.g. Ispindel/Tilt).
+In some sense this is a DIY Plaato.

 ### Important!
 * Airtight - For CO2 to be measured the fermenter needs to be airtight!
 Hence, FORGET you buckets!
 You need sealed AIRTHIGHT tanks to do this!
-* Sound detecting is prone to sound, hence, best placed in fridge especially if no interference is seen from your fridge! *Please Notice, the use in fridge is not fully tested yet (Interference)!*
+* Sound detecting is prone to sound, hence, best placed in box/fridge especially if no interference is seen from your fridge!
 * Sound sensor is prone to moisture, needs a "condom" (small water balloon)!
+* Krausen-yeast-particles or wort shootng on off fermenter will set-off the measurements! hence, .....
-* A airtight Blow-off system is needed as else krausen-yeast-particles from blow-off will set-off the measurements!
-Or, you might get away with a high headspace of 33% together with a low temperature and hence a slow fermentation.
-The size of the blow-out should at least be 1-2 liters of volume.
+* * A airtight Blow-off system is needed if you use low headspace,
+* * Or,  a high headspace of 33% together with a low temperature and hence a slow fermentation can also overcome the issue!
 * This equipment do make use of Arduino IDE, and hence, you need to be familiar with Arduino IDE or willing to learn!!!